Abstract Submission Information

 - TED talks often take us on a journey.
 As the speaker shares their transition from ignorance to understanding of some important truth, we follow along in their footsteps.

-- TED talks are concise.
+TED talks are concise.
 With only 18 minutes, speakers need to cut out any extraneous ideas so that every word counts.

 Invited Presentation

-- A signed Conflict of Interest form for EVERY author must be uploaded with the abstract submission.
-Abstracts without the disclosure statements will be declined.
-Disclosure Slide: a disclosure slide is required for each oral presentation.
+- Disclosure Slide: a disclosure slide is required for each oral presentation.
 Having a financial disclosure will NOT preclude the acceptance of an abstract.

 - Publication: Select conference abstracts may be published in the Canadian Journal of Addiction.